Letters patent: Usage

 Letters patent are a form of open or public proclamation and a vestigial exercise of extra-parliamentary power by a monarch or president.
-Prior to the establishment of Parliament, the monarch ruled absolutely by the issuing of his personal written orders, open or closed.

 They can thus be contrasted with the Act of Parliament, which is in effect a written order by Parliament involving assent by the monarch in conjunction with its members.
 No explicit government approval is contained within letters patent, only the seal or signature of the monarch.

 Parliament today tolerates only a very narrow exercise of the royal prerogative by issuance of letters patent, and such documents are issued with prior informal government approval, or indeed are now generated by government itself with the monarch's seal affixed as a mere formality.
 In their original form they were simply written instructions or orders from the sovereign, whose order was law, which were made public to reinforce their effect.

 For the sake of good governance, it is of little use if the sovereign appoints a person to a position of authority but does not at the same time inform those over whom such authority is to be exercised of the validity of the appointment.

 According to the United Kingdom Ministry of Justice, there are 92 different types of letters patent.
 The Patent Rolls are made up of office copies of English (and later United Kingdom) royal letters patent, which run in an almost unbroken series from 1201 to the present day, with most of those to 1625 having been published.

 United Kingdom and Commonwealth realms

-In the United Kingdom and other Commonwealth realms, letters patent are royal proclamations granting an office, right, title, or status to a person (and sometimes in regards to corporations and cities).
-Letters patent take the form of an open letter from the monarch to a subject, although this is a legal fiction and they are in fact a royal decree made under the Royal Prerogative, and are treated as statute law.
+In the United Kingdom and other Commonwealth realms, letters patent are royal proclamations granting an office, right, title, or status to a person (and sometimes in regard to corporations and cities).
+Letters patent take the form of an open letter from the monarch to a subject, although this is a legal fiction and they are in fact a royal decree made under the royal prerogative and are treated as statute law.
 Letters patent do not require the consent of parliament.

+Specific usage in Commonwealth realms outside the United Kingdom include: